10 Best Practices to Maintain Your Irrigation System

 First, you will need to clear out as much water from your pipes as possible.
 Turn your irrigation system off and let the water drain out.
 To get every last drop, it is recommended that you use an air compressor to dry out the pipes.
 You can hire a professional service to do this since it is easy to burst the pipes during this process.

-Finally, cover your sprinklers heads with plastic or other protective coverings so no snow or ice seeps in.
+Finally, cover your sprinkler heads with plastic or other protective coverings so no snow or ice seeps in.
 This will help to protect your system until it’s ready to turn on again in the spring.

 Clean Out Sprinkler Heads